Personalized zipper pouch

 Customize the design

-Use Lettering / Monogramming > Lettering to create embroidery lettering onscreen using native embroidery alphabets or TrueType fonts.
+Use Lettering / Monogramming > Lettering to create embroidery lettering using embroidery fonts or TrueType fonts, or edit selected lettering.

-- Select the pink color from the Design Palette.
+- Select the pink color from the Design Colors.

 - Select the Lettering tool.
 Double-click to open the Object Properties docker.